STAR Rider Guide

 1. Trips to DC, Alexandria, Falls Church, or Fairfax County inside the Beltway as well as Inova Fairfax Hospital/Woodburn Mental Health campus at 3300 Gallows Road.

-2. You can use a combination of the $5 and $0.50 STAR Coupons to pay for these trips.
+2. You can use the combination of the $5.50 STAR Coupons to pay for these trips.
 See below for more information.

 Zone 3: $9.50